 U.S. Embassy BSB’s Small Grants Program

-Applications are accepted on a rolling basis for small grants of up to a maximum of US$30,000.
+Applications are accepted for small grants of up to a maximum of US$20,000.
 Grants are to be implemented in Brunei Darussalam over an implementation period of one year.
-Proposals are evaluated at intervals throughout the calendar year, and the next submission deadline is May 9, 2022.
-Interested organizations are encouraged to submit proposals in one of the following priority themes:
+Proposals are evaluated at intervals throughout the calendar year, and the next submission deadline is May 15, 2023.

-- Culture and Arts – Projects that support culture with a direct connection to the United States, including arts and performances
+- Culture and Arts – Supporting culture with a direct connection to the United States, including visual and performing arts

 The applicant organization should have a demonstrated ability to manage and implement donor-funded projects with adequately functional management systems.